Harvey Seeley Mudd

-Harvey Seeley Mudd (30 August 1888– 12 April 1955) was a mining engineer and founder, investor, and president of Cyprus Mines Corporation, a Los Angeles–based international enterprise that operated copper mines on the island of Cyprus.
+Harvey Seeley Mudd (30 August 1888 – 12 April 1955) was an American mining engineer and founder, investor, and president of Cyprus Mines Corporation, a Los Angeles–based international enterprise that operated copper mines on the island of Cyprus.

-Mudd was vice president of the Board of Trustees for the California Institute of Technology.
+Mudd was vice president of the board of trustees for the California Institute of Technology.
 He helped found Claremont McKenna College.
 The science and engineering college Harvey Mudd College at Claremont was named in memory of him.
 Mudd was chair of local symphony organizations and art museums.

 Early life

 Harvey Mudd was born in Leadville, Colorado, in 1888 to Colonel Seeley W. Mudd, the manager of the Small Hopes silver mine, and Della Mulock Mudd.

-Harvey had a younger brother, Seeley (1895–1968), who was a physician and cancer researcher at the California Institute of Technology and then professor and dean at the School of Medicine at the University of Southern California.
+Harvey had a younger brother, Seeley, who was a physician and cancer researcher at the California Institute of Technology and then professor and dean at the School of Medicine at the University of Southern California.

 In 1902, Col. Mudd moved his family to Los Angeles, California, where he worked as a consulting engineer for the Guggenheim Exploration Company.
 In 1907, he developed the Ray mine in Arizona, which is still in production.
 Harvey attended Stanford University for two years and then transferred to Columbia University, where he received a degree in mining engineering in 1912.